joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-12-12-hat-survival.md

 ### Restricted evolution

 The more restrictive we make the evolutionary strategy, the longer it takes to find a solution.
-If we force the each row to pick a case to mutate at the same time, it will take a lot longer than when we allow each player's strategy to mutate independently.
+We could make each row into a gene, in which case we force the row to do a more disruptive mutation, which takes much longer than when we allow each player's strategy to mutate independently.
 Likewise, if we only accept mutations that improve the predictions, we can easily get stuck on local optima that are better or as good as all their neighbors, but worse than none of them.

 <br>